nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * `STATUS` must be either `Y` or `N`
 * An entry for the `Event` corresponding to `EVENT` must be present in `events.csv`.

+All fields added to the `.csv` files must also be enclosed within double quotation marks (`" "`) to be properly parsed.

 If the above format or parameter constraints are not followed, the `Event`, `Participant` or `Item` corresponding to the file line will not be loaded upon program startup.

 ## Command Summary